skweez/forum/README.md

 ###Architecture
 The forum is a REST-like application communicating via JSON.
-For a starting point have a look at the ForumServer class.
+For a starting point have a look at the Main class.

+The forum can be run as a Java Application or a servlet can be generated.